Psychological Evaluations

 Offering parents important information on how to help their young children and adolescents cope with situations that bring on anxiety.
 Parents can be an essential part of the process, as their children learn how to tackle anxiety and enjoy life.

-Free online support groups for individuals dealing with depression and bipolar disorder.
+Free online support groups for adults dealing with depression and bipolar disorder.
 Groups are led by fellow peers, who are also managing a life with a mood disorder.

 Essential information for parents of children with OCD (obsessive-compulsive disorder), with articles designed to help you better understand OCD and learn about effective treatments and ways to support efforts to manage symptoms at home.